linux478/notebook/docs/cad.md

 | DOCUMENTATION   | yes      | 7         | Continuous   | 0                | All paperwork scaned in   |
 | NOPLOT-SHEET    | no       | 2         | Continuous   | 0                | footprint of sheet        |

+### Linking Pages Together

+Linking pages will be done by using a box pointer.
+The box pointer will have the drawing title and drawing number displayed inside of it

 ### Revisions